cosmicCode42/OC-archive/README.md

 ### User Stories Testing

 As a user of the site, I want:
+- a way to create characters.
+	- a
+	- b
+- a way to edit my existing characters.
+	- a
+	- b
+- a way to delete a character I don't want on the Archive.
+	- a
+	- b
+- an account where all my characters can be stored.
+	- a
+	- b
+- my characters to not be editable by other users.
+	- a
+	- b
+- a way to find characters from the same genre (action, fantasy, slice of life, romance, and so on).
+	- a
-- 1
+	- b
+- a way to find characters by the same user.
 	- a
 	- b